 Running Shoe Outsole

-Advise: Choose a pair of shoes with aggressive tread if you are running on trails or muddy suface.
+Advise: Choose a pair of sneakers with aggressive tread if you are running on trails or muddy suface.
 Otherwise, most outsole in normal running shoes is good enough for daily usage.

 The wrap at the back on the shoe that provides stability around the heel and ankle.
 Advice: Try the shoes on, observe how it interacts with your ankle, it should be well fit and not irritating to your ankle.
 Some people like stiffer collars while others may like softer one.